bmeaut/python_nlp_2021_spring/README.md

 ### Useful links
+- You can find a list of homework ideas [here](https://docs.google.com/document/d/1TBXu5Y6vgukui9kds1MM90cSK2xdiDgFmZYx50YA4y8/edit?usp=sharing).
+It is not a final list, we will continuously add new ideas.

-We created a [guide](./guides/env-setup-guide.md) on how to easily set up Git, SSH and Jupyter.
+- We created a [guide](./guides/env-setup-guide.md) on how to easily set up Git, SSH and Jupyter.